PaytonZ/python-get-followers/README.md

 python-get-followers
 ====================

-Program that tries to automatize the process to get the number of followers of certain social networks
+Program that tries to automate the process to get the number of followers of certain social networks

 "Should" be compatible with (list below) and have a 'good' way to manage accounts
 *   Facebook